Archive

 What is the source of the appeal of a city or architecture?
 It is a complex and difficult issue to analyze, as it involves a mixture of various elements such as the geography, climate, customs, culture, history, security, convenience, amenities, and environment of the land, as well as philosophy and sensibility.
 However, I have recently come to think that the source of its greatest appeal lies in the identity that is created by weaving together the optimal solution for coexistence with the natural conditions and geographical potential of the land together with its history, and by inheriting and expressing that culture and history.

-I'm sure that all readers are already aware of this project, but I'd like to introduce it to you here.
-The Inujima Art Project "Refinery" (designed by Hiroshi Sambuichi) won both the 2010 Japan Architecture Grand Prize from the Japan Institute of Architects and the 2011 Architectural Institute of Japan Award (Works).
-This summer, I had the opportunity to enjoy this work along with the beautiful scenery of Setouchi.
-Inujima once flourished as a stone industry.
-It began operating as a copper refinery in 1909, but the price of copper plummeted and it was closed within 10 years.
-In 2007, it was recognized as one of the Modern Industrial Heritage Sites by the Ministry of Economy, Trade and Industry, and in 2008, it was reborn and reconstructed as a museum as part of the Setouchi Island Regeneration Project.
-This project is a model for new regional creation, with an awareness of a recycling-oriented society, and the architecture aims to be a facility that changes and grows as part of the natural cycle by utilizing the topography, modern industrial heritage sites, and natural energy, making it a facility that perfectly captures the major trends required by the modern era.
+While I'm sure readers are already familiar with this project, I'd like to introduce it to you.
+The Inujima Art Project "Refinery" (designed by Hiroshi Sambuichi) won both the 2010 Japan Architecture Grand Prize from the Japan Institute of Architects and the 2011 AIJ Prizes for Works.
+This summer, I had the opportunity to enjoy this work alongside the beautiful scenery of the Seto Inland Sea.
+Inujima once thrived as a stone-producing region.
+It began operation as a copper refinery in 1909, but the collapse of copper prices led to the mine being closed within 10 years.
+In 2007, the Ministry of Economy, Trade and Industry designated it as one of the Heritage Sites of Modern Industrial Development, and in 2008, it was renovated and reborn as an art museum as part of the Seto Inland Sea Remote Island Revitalization Project.
+This project, as a model for new regional development, is conscious of a recycling-oriented society.
+By utilizing the topography, heritage sites of modern industrial development, and natural energy, the architecture aims to transform and grow as part of the natural cycle.
+It is a facility that beautifully captures the major trends demanded by the modern era.

 In Marunouchi, the center of Tokyo, amid intensifying competition among international cities, various projects are being carried out to preserve and regenerate historical buildings, as well as to preserve the city's streetscape and skyline, in order to pass on its history, culture and spirituality while also addressing environmental issues.
 Tokyo Station, which is being newly restored, and the greenery of the Imperial Palace, the former site of Edo Castle, and the scenery of the moat, exude a vitality and identity not found in other cities in the world.